-(1) The public policy of this state disfavors the business of gambling.
+- (1) The public policy of this state disfavors the business of gambling.
 State law criminalizes various forms of gambling and our constitution prohibits lotteries.
-Nothing herein shall be construed, in any manner, to reflect a legislative intent to change that policy.

-(2) Gambling can become addicting in a small percentage of people and is not an activity to be promoted or legitimized as entertainment for families or children.
+Nothing herein shall be construed, in any manner, to reflect a legislative intent to change that policy. - (2) Gambling can become addicting in a small percentage of people and is not an activity to be promoted or legitimized as entertainment for families or children. - (3) Unregulated gambling is a danger to the health, safety, and welfare of our state and thus gambling is not permitted in this state except as it may be permitted by law and pursuant to strictly enforced state laws.

-- (3) Unregulated gambling is a danger to the health, safety, and welfare of our state and thus gambling is not permitted in this state except as it may be permitted by law and pursuant to strictly enforced state laws. - (4) Gambling, however, is no longer an isolated activity to be found in only a handful of locations.
-Whereas, 10 years age, legalized gaming was an exception and could only be found in a couple of isolated locations, it has become the "rule" and now almost all states have legalized some form of gambling. - (5) Generally, the legalization of gambling has been a success with the economic and social benefits outweighing any direct government regulatory costs or perceived negative social consequences.
+(4) Gambling, however, is no longer an isolated activity to be found in only a handful of locations.
+Whereas, 10 years age, legalized gaming was an exception and could only be found in a couple of isolated locations, it has become the "rule" and now almost all states have legalized some form of gambling.

+- a success with the economic and social benefits outweighing any direct government regulatory costs or perceived negative social consequences.
 Generally, the states that have passed gaming laws have realized billions of dollars in tax revenues allowing them to invest directly in, among other things, their infrastructure, and advance and fund social programs, assist start-up businesses with grants, repair roadways, and pay for neighborhood developments.
 Additionally, they have experienced economic growth in the form of job creation, in public service, construction, entertainment, laundry, waste removal, transportation services, banking, and food and beverage distributions, and social services.
-Legalized gaming has resulted in new construction, and increased revenues flowing to local restaurants, theatres, and hotels.
-For example, in the year 2000, the eight members of the Illinois Casino Gaming Association paid local venders over thirteen million dollars (\$13,000,000) for meat, 2.7 million dollars (\$2,700,00) for vegetables, and 1.7 million dollars (\$1,700,000) for laundry and dry cleaning services.

-- (6) Our neighbor, Mississippi has become the third most successful gaming jurisdiction in the United States.
+Legalized gaming has resulted in new construction, and increased revenues flowing to local restaurants, theatres, and hotels. - (6) Our neighbor, Mississippi has become the third most successful gaming jurisdiction in the United States.

 Unfortunately, Alabama does not exist in a vacuum and Mississippi's gaming and financial success, not only cannot be ignored, but has come at a price to Alabama.
-Much of the money that was earned in Mississippi gaming came from citizens of Alabama. - (7) Alabama is losing hundreds of millions of dollars to Mississippi's gaming, our economy has stalled, the state is approximately eight hundred million dollars (\$800,000,000) in debt, and we cannot afford to adequately fund our public education system. - (8) Gaming is not unconstitutional in Alabama and the intent of this act is not to expand gaming throughout Alabama, but rather to regulate businesses that can offer otherwise lawful forms of gambling games.
+Much of the money that was earned in Mississippi gaming came from citizens of Alabama.

+- (7) Alabama is losing hundreds of millions of dollars to Mississippi's gaming, our economy has stalled, and we cannot afford to adequately fund our public education system. - (8) Gaming is not unconstitutional in Alabama and the intent of this act is not to expand gaming throughout Alabama, but rather to regulate businesses that can offer otherwise lawful forms of gambling games.
 We cannot close our eyes and ignore the fact that while we contribute to the education of Mississippi school children by spending money at Mississippi casinos, our children's education is underfunded.
-At the present time, Alabama spends less per capita on education than any other state in the nation and, as a result, our schools are subpar.

-- (9) The growth in legalized gaming in this nation over the last 15 years has demonstrated that, when strictly regulated, it can be a positive economic and social benefit to communities and states. - endanger public health, safety, or welfare and will contribute to enhanced investment and development in Alabama, new jobs, a more active economy, and increased tourism requires that people have confidence in the integrity of the gaming operations and the regulatory process.
+At the present time, Alabama spends less per capita on education than any other state in the nation and, as a result, our schools are subpar. - (9) The growth in legalized gaming in this nation over the last 15 years has demonstrated that, when strictly regulated, it can be a positive economic and social benefit to communities and states. - endanger public health, safety, or welfare and will contribute to enhanced investment and development in Alabama, new jobs, a more active economy, and increased tourism requires that people have confidence in the integrity of the gaming operations and the regulatory process.
 Therefore, comprehensive measures shall be taken to ensure that such gambling is free from criminal elements, that it is conducted honestly and competitively, and that the games are placed in suitable locations